daoson12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 .
 The file olleh will be in the working directory
 11. Directories
 Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users, Rugular files should not be changed.
+12. More directories
+create a script that creates a directory called my_dir with permissions 751 in the working directory.